Adv-R-Programming/Adv-R-Reader/content/syllabus/_index.en.md

    <td style="text-align:left;"> Copies-and-pastes similar code with small changes. </td>
    <td style="text-align:left;"> Creates simple functions with predetermined inputs. </td>
    <td style="text-align:left;"> Creates functions that that make use of arguments to modify their output. </td>
-   <td style="text-align:left;"> Creates functions that can handle novel inputs, with logic and error checking to determine outputs. </td>
+   <td style="text-align:left;"> Creates functions that can handle novel inputs (i.e. inputs that are not consistent), with logic and error checking to determine outputs. </td>
-   <td style="text-align:left;border-right:1px solid;"> Creates functions that can handle arbitrary input through the use of ". . ." or S3 classes. </td>
+   <td style="text-align:left;border-right:1px solid;"> Creates functions that makes use of ". . ." or S3 classes. </td>
    <td style="text-align:left;background-color: #A2CD5A !important;"> <i class="fas fa-check-square fa-2x" style="width: 100%; text-align: center;"></i> </td>
   </tr>
   <tr>